Two old siblings fight over money

 Man Excited by Windfall

-Imagine that you have inherited a cool $50 million.
+You’ve got $50 million dollars – as the title implies.
 What do you do with it?
 Before you go blowing it all on a fancy cruise vacation, new house, BMW, new car, or yes, avocado toast, take some time to collect your thoughts and let the fact that you’ve inherited a fortune sink in.
 That’s what Ken from Sacramento did.
 After inheriting $50 million dollars from his parents, he called into the Dave Ramsey show to gain some perspective on how to manage his money.
 You can learn from Ken on what to do if you ever wind up in the same situation.
 Here are a few tips on managing inheritance that we’d like to share:

 Stay calm and don’t be in a rush to spend your money